 A World War II gun emplacement, Battery 246 at Fort Columbia, served as a Washington State Department of Civil Defense Emergency Operating Center from

 1960 to 1970.
-Tours at no charge are offered during July and August, Friday through Sunday, from 11 a.m. - 4 p.m.
+Tours at no charge are offered during July and August, Friday through Sunday, from 11 a.m to 4 p.m.
 Tours are provided on a first-come, first-served basis, with a capacity of 10 per tour.
-Tours are offered at the beginning of the hour and the half-hour, with the last tour starting at 3:30 p.m.
+Tours are offered at the beginning of the hour and half-hour, with the last tour starting at 3:30 p.m.
 For additional information, please call (360) 642-3029.